N1MM Logger+ KSQP Quick Start (by WØBH)

 Note: You can do all this for practice and even practice logging.
 Just repeat the above steps to create a new log for the real event.

 A. Set your frequency and mode by either clicking on the buttons in the call entry window, or entering the frequency in kHz in the main entry window where you would normally type a call sign.
-For 6 meters, type 50000 and press <Enter>, then type CW or SSB and press <Enter>.
+For example, for 20 meters, type 14000 and press <Enter>, then type CW or SSB and press <Enter>.

 B. If you run any digital mode, type RTTY in the main entry window (where you would